 b.
 Verify that item information matches the price and details registered in Seller Portal.

 a.
 In the app, initiate the purchase of an in item.

 b.
-For licensed beta testers, click OK.
+For licensed testers, click OK.

 c.
 For Always Successful Side Load and Always Fail Side Load testers, click CONTINUE.

 (1) Verify the item details match those registered in Seller Portal.

 (2) Select payment method and verify payment information is correct.